abrbhat/customer-support/README.md

 The Angular App is divided into components and models.
 * A component consists of a controller and a template.
 It handles logic related to an individual state.
-* A model is a factory containing business logic related to a particular entity.
+* A model is a factory containing business logic related to a particular entity such as a user, a support request etc.

 ## Installation
 The app consists of Ruby on Rails back-end and AngularJS front-end